Bernhard Grzimek

 Bernhard Klemens Maria Hoffbauer Pius Grzimek (/de/; 24 April 1909 – 13 March 1987) was a German zoo director, zoologist, book author, editor, and animal conservationist in postwar West Germany.
 During the Third Reich, he served as a veterinarian in the army.
-After World War II, he popularized the study of animals and an interest in wildlife in Germany, becoming the public face of Frankfurt Zoo, producing a popular German magazine called Das Tier, giving radio talks and appearing on a popular television series Ein Platz für Tiere [A place for animals] in the 1950s and 60s, apart from producing a multi-volume encyclopedia on animals.
-He wrote another book Kein Platz für wilde Tiere [No Place for Wild Animals] (1954) which was later produced as a documentary on the problems of African wildlife.
+After World War II, he popularized the study of animals and created an interest in wildlife in Germany, becoming the public face of Frankfurt Zoo, producing a popular German magazine called Das Tier, giving radio talks and appearing on a popular television series Ein Platz für Tiere [A place for animals] in the 1950s and 60s, apart from producing a multi-volume encyclopedia on animals.
+He wrote another book Kein Platz für wilde Tiere [No Place for Wild Animals] (1954) which was later produced as a documentary dealing with the problems of African wildlife.
 Along with his son Michael Grzimek he produced a documentary Serengeti Shall Not Die which won an Oscar.
-He was involved in popularizing African wildlife and was involved in wildlife conservation in Africa, particularly in Serengeti.
+He was involved in popularizing African wildlife and in wildlife conservation in Africa, particularly in the Serengeti.
 He served as a government advisor on conservation and campaigned against the use of animal furs for fashion.
 He sometimes wrote under the pseudonym "Clemens Hoffbauer".